Living documents as a UX pattern in AI

 Using Elicit, the researcher doing systematic review start with a literature search—not unlike Google Scholar, but with AI-powered semantic search results.

-From there, they begin to populate an in-browser data grid (instead of an Excel sheet), with papers in the rows, and data extractions from those papers in the columns.
+From there, the results begin to populate an in-browser data grid (instead of an Excel sheet), with papers in the rows, and data extractions from those papers in the columns.

 At first glance this might resemble results from a classic web search: a paginated list of mostly-static links.
 But in fact this is the first step of our living document.